This company combines impressive quality with a generous valuation: Arbor Realty Trust Inc. (ABR) - The Dwinnex

-In the latest session, Arbor Realty Trust Inc. (NYSE: ABR) closed at $11.91 up 0.76% from its previous closing price of $11.82.
-In other words, the price has increased by $+0.09 from its previous closing price.
-On the day, 4030508 shares were traded.
-ABR stock price reached its highest trading level at $12.21 during the session, while it also had its lowest trading level at $11.84.
+As of close of business last night, Arbor Realty Trust Inc.’s stock clocked out at $11.11, up 2.49% from its previous closing price of $10.84.
+In other words, the price has increased by $+0.27 from its previous closing price.
+On the day, 4521595 shares were traded.
+ABR stock price reached its highest trading level at $11.15 during the session, while it also had its lowest trading level at $10.58.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio